Back Workouts with Resistance Bands for Home or On-the-Go

 4. Standing Band Row

-The standing band row helps build strength and muscle mass in the upper back, promoting a more defined and sculpted back.
+The standing band row helpsย build strength and muscle mass in the upper backย and promotes a more defined and sculpted back.

-This exercise primarily targets the muscles of the upper back, including the rhomboids, trapezius, and rear deltoids, as well as the biceps and core.
+This exercise primarily targets the upper back muscles, including the rhomboids,ย trapezius, rear deltoids, and the biceps and core.

 You can also try the one-arm band row, which focuses on working one side at a time and reduces the risk of muscle imbalances.